[This post was corrected and updated in June 2024 after I identified a mistake about the price Scottish Enterprise had paid for the Riverside Site].

 Ignore for the moment the financial contributions Scottish Enterprise have made towards the cost of their joint planning application with Flamingo Land (see here), Parkswatch has recently been passed information about the original cost of acquiring the land on the Riverside Site for the public:

 This makes the worst of Thatcher’s public asset fire sales appear good value.
-Property prices have inflated more than almost any other area of the economy so its not unreasonable to assume that that the original £2,380,000 investment should now be worth over £7 million.
-That appears a realistic financial valuation for what, if the Planning Application were to be approved, would become a piece of prime real estate, even if the real truth is the gateway to Loch Lomond is worth far more than money can buy.
+Property prices have inflated more than almost any other area of the economy so its not unreasonable to assume that these original investments should now be worth many times more than what was paid.
+Were the Flamingo Land Planning Application to be approved, the Riverside Site would become a piece of prime real estate, even if the real truth is the gateway to Loch Lomond is worth far more than money can buy.
 Yet Scottish Enterprise is now apparently going to sell this public asset for a measly £200k.
 If that is not corrupt, I am not sure what is.
 If Scottish Enterprise is prepared to sell the site for this amount, then there is no reason it should not transfer it to the local community.

 Time for the Scottish Government to intervene..